yousty/pg_eventstore/README.md

 ## Usage

 Before you start, make sure you created a database where events will be stored.
-A PostgreSQL user must be a superuser to be able to create tables, indexes, primary/foreign keys, etc. Please don't use existing database/user for this purpose.
+A PostgreSQL user must be a superuser to be able to create tables, indexes, primary/foreign keys, etc. Please don't use an existing database/user for this purpose.
 Example of creating such database and user:

 ```bash
 sudo -u postgres createuser pg_eventstore --superuser